Lost money on cryptocurrency this year? We have good news for you: you may have the opportunity to save thousands on your tax bill.

 In the United States, cryptocurrency is taxed at a lower rate when it is sold after a holding period of 12 months.

 When you dispose of cryptocurrency after 12 months or more of holding, you'll pay long-term capital gains tax (0-20% depending on your income level).
 When you dispose of cryptocurrency after less than 12 months of holding, you'll pay ordinary income tax (10-37% depending on your income level).

 It’s important to remember that short-term capital losses first offset short-term capital gains, and long-term capital losses first offset long-term capital gains.
 If you have any net capital losses remaining, it can then be used to offset capital gains of the other type.

-Can you claim a capital loss if you haven’t sold your crypto?
+like CoinLedger can help you generate complete tax reports and identify your tax-saving opportunities in minutes.
+Crypto tax software Can you claim a capital loss if you haven’t sold your crypto?